-ALTERATION: Structural changes, rearrangement, change of location or addition to a building, other than repairs or maintenance (e.g.: roof covering replacement, window replacement, and painting).
+ALTERATION: Structural changes, rearrangement, change of location or addition to a building, other than repairs or modifications in building equipment.

-ANIMAL CARE/VETERINARIAN: Any facility which provides medical care to animals which may include facilities for keeping animals overnight as part of veterinary care.
+ANIMAL HOSPITAL/VETERINARIAN: Any facility which provides medical care to animals which may include facilities for keeping animals overnight as part of veterinary care.